felix-seifert/serverless-on-heroku/README.md

 You can also see a description on [how we managed to implement the calling site of the one-off dyno](https://felix-seifert.github.io/serverless-on-heroku/frontend).

+## Thank you

+<a href="https://github.com/felix-seifert/serverless-on-heroku/blob/easter-egg/easter-egg.md" style="color: white; text-decoration: none">Thank you for reading this tutorial!</a> If you have any questions or thoughts, please leave an issue and we'll try to respond to it as soon as possible.

 ## Copyright and License
 Copyright © 2021, [Axel Pettersson](https://github.com/ackuq) and [Felix Seifert](https://www.felix-seifert.com/)